On Beyond UG Krishnamurti

-In a nutshell, UG’s mistake was that of the materialists: of mistaking “enlightenment” as state, for a someone, a body.
+In a nutshell, UG’s mistake was that of the materialists: of mistaking “enlightenment” as a state, for a someone, a body.
 It’s the central mistake of separation.
-He folds this in with a quasi-materialist unitary view, but overlooks the fact that the materialist view is itself self-contradictory: matter is a concept (or model of the world – one we learned), not an experience, that requires a mind to hold, and is a view we are aware of consciously.
+He folds this in with a quasi-materialist unitary view, but overlooks the fact that the materialist view is itself self-contradictory: matter is a concept (or abstract model of the world that we learned), not an experience, that requires a mind to hold onto, and is a belief, like any other religious belief, we are aware of either consciously, or hold unconsciously.
+In fact it is the central belief of Western Society.
+But beliefs are not facts of experience, they are thoughts that represent non-facts.
 Thus his philosophy never really gets off the ground, and always stays at one level.
 It is superficial in this sense.

 He made an observer out of the mind, and later saw that that’s what he was doing: merely a mind observing a mind.
 In other words he made a separate entity, a two-ness, a duality, and only admitted of one side of it.
 But how can a mind observe?
 A mind only has contents, not consciousness.
 One has to resolve the duality of observer and observed, subject and object either by saying it’s all material (like he does) or it’s all consciousness, like the traditions of Advaita do.
 Either way it’s One.
 All one body, one energy, or one observer reality, which can’t be figured out from the mind.
 But if there’s only one real observer, how can that really fit with materialism, unless you make incoherent claims like there is no coordinator?
 That would be chaos, yet there is experience of harmony.

-True, it would be absurd to say that one must practice to be able to perceive, think, feel sensations, just as it would be to say one must practice to regulate blood flow, liver enzymes, heart beating, nerves firing impulses, hearing, seeing, touching, oxygen being converted to energy…
+True, it would be absurd to say that one must practice to be able to perceive, think, feel sensations, just as it would be to say one must practice to regulate blood flow, liver enzymes, the heart beating, the nerves firing impulses, the perception of hearing, seeing, touching, or metabolic processes like oxygen being converted to energy.

 So why do we do all these practices of meditation, yoga, breathing exercises, attention to the body and so forth, in order to get out of the mind stream?
 We do all this in order to realize at some point that it’s all absurd, a charade.
 There is not a separate self controlling another self.
 There is not a special controlling mind controlling the rest of the mind.
 There is no mind at all except in the mind!
 You are not two.